The article is going to cover the following topics:

 - single company financial statements

-Financial Management covers how to recommend relevant options for financing a business, recognise and manage financial risks and make appropriate investment decisions
+Financial Management covers how to recommend relevant options for financing a business, recognize and manage financial risks and make appropriate investment decisions

 - financial options